-Trade and other receivables
+Trade, Loans and other receivables

-Trade and other receivables are initially measured at fair value and subsequently measured at amortised cost using the effective interest method, less any provision for impairment.
+Trade, loans and other receivables including the loan to TSL, Senior Notes and deferred CO receivables are initially measured at fair value and subsequently measured at amortised cost using the effective interest method, less any provision for impairment.
 Impairment of a receivable is established when there is objective evidence that ESL will not be able to collect amounts due according to the original terms of the receivable.
 Significant financial difficulties of the debtor, the probability that the debtor will enter into bankruptcy, and defaults in payment are considered indicators that the receivable is impaired.

 Receivables that are assessed not to be impaired individually are also subsequently assessed for impairment on a collective basis.
-Objective evidence of impairment for a portfolio of receivables could include the ESL's past experience of collecting payments, an increase in the number of delayed payments in the portfolio past the average credit period of one month, as well as observable changes in national or local economic conditions that correlate with default on receivables.
+Objective evidence of impairment for a portfolio of receivables could include ESL's past experience of collecting payments, an increase in the number of delayed payments in the portfolio past the average credit period of one month, as well as observable changes in national or local economic conditions that correlate with default on receivables.

-The amount of the impairment is the difference between the receivable's carrying amount and the present value of estimated future cash flows, discounted at the receivable's original effective interest rate.
+The amount of the impairment is the difference between the receivables carrying amount and the present value of estimated future cash flows, discounted at the receivables original effective interest rate.